vEnhance/web.evanchen.cc/input/wherestart.md

   by Larry W. Cusick.

 You don't need to get too caught up in these links;
-proof-writing will become more natural over time anyway as you solve more problems.
+proof-writing will become more natural over time as you solve more problems.
-So I would actually encourage you to continue doing practice problems or reading books at the same time as you are getting used to writing;
+So I would encourage you to continue doing practice problems or reading books at the same time as you are getting used to writing;
-these go hand-in-hand and I actually suspect it's counterproductive to try and practice writing in isolation.
+these go hand-in-hand and I actually suspect it's counterproductive to try to practice writing in isolation.

-If it is possible, the best way is to have a friend or coach who can check your work and provide suggestions.
+If possible, the best way is to have a friend or coach who can check your work and provide suggestions.
 But the supply of people willing to do this is admittedly very low, so most people are not so lucky to have access to feedback.